We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 However, the life expectancy may be shortened or improved based on the dog’s health or living conditions.

-Once again, no breed standard here!
+Once again, there is no breed standard here.

 Health issues